reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 Every chapter consists of several related pages.
 Most of these pages teach a specific skill or a technique—for example, [Writing Markup with JSX](/learn/writing-markup-with-jsx), [Updating Objects in State](/learn/updating-objects-in-state), or [Sharing State Between Components](/learn/sharing-state-between-components).
 Some of the pages focus on explaining an idea—like [Render and Commit](/learn/render-and-commit), or [State as a Snapshot](/learn/state-as-a-snapshot).
 And there are a few, like [You Might Not Need an Effect](/learn/you-might-not-need-an-effect), that share our suggestions based on what we've learned over these years.

 You don't have to read these chapters as a sequence.
 Who has the time for this?!
-But you could. **Every page is written to only use the concepts introduced in the earlier pages.** If you want to read it all like a book, go for it.
+But you could.
+Pages in the Learn section only rely on concepts introduced by the earlier pages.
+If you want to read it like a book, go for it!

 ### Check your understanding with challenges {/*check-your-understanding-with-challenges*/}